ocd-scm/ocd-meta/README.md

-# OCD - GitOps for OpenShift
+# OCD - Git driven DevOps on OpenShift

 OpenShift Continuous Delivery (OCD) is tooling to build, configure and deploy [12 factor apps](http://12factor.net) on OpenShift.
 It will: